March 16 – 19, 2026

 Working with suicidal youth involves high-stakes decisions.
 Without proper training, providers may respond too cautiously, disempowering youth and compromising care.
 This workshop, featuring voices of youth with lived experience, offers guidance on effective suicide screening and creating individualized safety plans through a multidisciplinary lens.

-Supporting the Wellbeing of Transgender and Nonbinary Youth in Out of Home Care While Navigating a Complicated Landscape
+Supporting the Wellbeing of Transgender and Nonbinary Youth In Out of Home Care While Navigating a Complicated Landscape

 Transgender and nonbinary youth in congregate care face unique challenges to safety and well-being.
 This session explores how intentional, affirming, trauma-informed care defines true quality.
 Through research, lived experience, and open dialogue, presenters share strategies to build inclusive cultures, train staff, and foster belonging.
 Participants will gain tools to transform practice, ensuring every interaction affirms dignity, equity, and authenticity for all youth in care.